KxSystems/docs-v1/docs/cookbook/interfacing-with-java.md

-The Java interface to q is implemented in the c class at <i class="fa fa-github"></i>&nbsp;<a target="_blank" href="https://github.com/KxSystems/code.archive/blob/master/kx/kdb%2B/c/kx/c.java">kx/kdb+/c/kx/c.java</a>. <!--FIXME-->
+The Java interface to q is implemented in the c class at <i class="fa fa-github"></i>&nbsp;[kx/kdb+/c/kx/c.java](https://github.com/KxSystems/code.archive/blob/master/kx/kdb%2B/c/kx/c.java)

-!!! note "GitHub"
-    Truncated GitHub URLs are children of http://github.com/KxSystems/code.archive.

 The c class implements the q protocol.
 That is:

 - a Java c client can connect to a q server
 - a q client can connect to a Java c server

 ## Java clients